 The main section of the Purchase order is the Items List.
-This is where you will see the items on the purchase order.
-We will go into the process of manually adding items to a PO on the next page.
+The list is where you will see the items on the purchase order.
+Next, we will go into the process of manually adding items to a PO on the next page.

 - SEL – by placing a checkmark in the selection box, you will be able to perform actions to multiple lines simultaneously.
 We’ll go into more detail on that when we talk about Receiving a purchase order.

 - BO – when an item is placed on backorder, you’ll see the red BO flag

 - $$ – the double red dollar sign indicates that this item has a special purchase price as defined in the proposal.
 To see any notes regarding the special price, go to the Sales Order > Designer and click on the item.
 Then, click on the Notes tab in the Options popover window to read any notes entered.